300hHZ/Epicodus_practice_1_26_movieTickets/README.md

 * Bootstrap *v5.0.0 beta*

 ## *Known bugs:*
 This project has almost no style and was used only for practice purporse.
-Array of movies was hardcoded into the project(js file)
+Array of movies was hardcoded into the project(js file).
+Also time needs to be in military format with no minutes(5:00pm = 17)

 ## *License and copyright:*